Copyright law of the United States: Limitations on exclusive rights

 Title 17, United States Code, Section 108 places limitations on exclusive copyrights for the purposes of certain limited reproduction by a public library or an archive.
 Title 17, United States Code, Section 107 also places statutory limits on copyright which are commonly referred to as the fair use exception.

 Registration procedure

 Copyright is automatically granted to the author of an original work (that otherwise meets the basic copyright requirements, discussed above).
 Registration is not necessary.
 However, registration amplifies a copyright holder's rights in a number of ways.
-Registration is required before a lawsuit can be filed, and registration creates the possibility for enhanced "statutory" damages.
+Registration, or refusal of registration, is required before a lawsuit can be filed, and registration creates the possibility for enhanced "statutory" damages.

 A copyright can be registered online at the US Copyright Office's website.
 The Copyright Office reviews applications for obvious errors or lack of copyrightable subject matter and then issues a certificate of registration.
 The Copyright Office does not compare the author's new work against a collection of existing works or otherwise check for infringement.